Automating-GIS-processes/CSC/source/course-info/who-are-you.rst

 **What cannot be covered**

-- Interfacing GDAL & GRASS externally with Python
+- Using ArcGIS + QGIS with Python

-   - Won't be covered but there are materials available explaining `how to use GDAL with Python <https://automating-gis-processes.github.io/2016/Lesson7-overview.html>`__.
+   - Won't be covered (would require separate courses) but there are some materials available:

-- OOP GIS programming
+        - `Introduction how to use QGIS with Python <https://automating-gis-processes.github.io/2017/lessons/L6/01-overview.html>`__.

-    - Conducting GIS with OOP (Object Oriented Programming) cannot be covered in the course (would require that everyone understands the concepts of OOP).
+        - `Introduction how to use ArcGIS (arcpy) with Python <https://automating-gis-processes.github.io/2016/Lesson6-overview.html>`__.

 - How to use Python in web service backends?